 The 2008 American College of Cardiology/American Heart Association Task Force on Practice Guidelines recommend that all patients with adult congenital heart disease (ACHD) have a primary physician and that they be evaluated by a cardiologist with advanced training and expertise in ACHD.
 Frequency of follow-up is based on the patient's condition.
 In addition, patients who require interventional and/or surgical cardiovascular procedures are best served at centers with a specialized multidisciplinary adult congenital heart center.
 2

-Cleveland Clinic's Adult Congenital Heart Disease Center, directed by Richard Krasuski, MD, and Gosta Pettersson, MD, uses a multidisciplinary team approach to deal with issues specific to adolescent and adult patients with congenital heart disease (CHD).
+Cleveland Clinic's Adult Congenital Heart Disease Center, directed by David Majdalany, MD, and Gosta Pettersson, MD, uses a multidisciplinary team approach to deal with issues specific to adolescent and adult patients with congenital heart disease (CHD).
 The team includes surgeons and cardiologists who specialize in both pediatric and adult CHD, anesthesiologists, nurse practitioners, internists, geneticists, dentists, obstetricians and gynecologists, psychiatrists, radiologists, cardiac rehabilitation, and physical and occupational therapists.
 Cleveland Clinic's Adult Congenital Heart Disease Center combines cutting-edge technology with compassion and a family-centered approach to congenital heart care.

 - J Am Coll Cardiol, 1988; 32:245-251; Online 1998

 - The International Society for Adult Congenital Heart Disease

 - American Heart Association ACHD information